Roadmap to 3.0#

 Increase diversity#

-• We strive to make our team as diverse as possible: we are actively looking into more women and people from a variety of cultures to join our team.
-Update: we are glad to have Marta Iborra, our first female among us; thanks to the Python Software Foundation and NumFOCUS for providing funds for allowing this.
+We strive to make our team as diverse as possible: we are actively looking into more women and people from a variety of cultures to join our team.
+We have been very fortunate to have had Marta Iborra, our first female among us; she did a great range of first class contributions, like sparse storage, pre and post filters, new dynamic filters (e.g. JPEG2000), improvements in the Btune prediction engine and many others.
+After Marta, we had Oumaima Ech.Chdig who enhanced documentation and tutorials, especially for the Python wrapper.
+Thanks to the Python Software Foundation and NumFOCUS for providing funds for allowing this.